dradspinner/meos-entry-build/LIVE_RESULTS_README.md

    cd public
    python server.py
    ```
-4. Check for port conflicts (another app using port 8000)
+4. Check for port conflicts (another app using port 8001)

 #### No Results Showing
 **Symptoms**: "Waiting for Check-In" message or empty results

 **Solutions**:
-1. Verify MeOS is exporting to the correct location
+1. Verify MeOS is exporting to the correct location (see path in Live Results Setup modal)
-2. Check Python server console for file read errors
+2. Check Python server console - it will show if the XML file was found or not
+3. Ensure the XML filename is exactly: `MeOS Live Export.xml`
-3. Check browser console for XML parsing errors
+4. Check browser console for XML parsing errors
-4. Verify at least one runner has checked in or finished
+5. Verify at least one runner has checked in or finished

 #### XML Parsing Errors
 **Symptoms**: Console errors about XML parsing